Tu Sooraj Main Saanjh Piyaji To Replace Saath Nibhana Saathiya; Devoleena Undergoes Backbone Surgery

 Saathiya To Go Off Air

-This time, it is said that due to lack of interesting plots and drop in TRPs have made makers have decided to shut down the show!
+This time, it is said that due to lack of interesting plots and drop in TRPs, the makers have decided to shut down the show!

 Tu Sooraj Main Saanjh Piyaji To Replace Saathiya